Based on Robert C. Allen, The British Industrial Revolution in Global Perspective (Cambridge University Press, 2009).

 The costliness of invention is illustrated by the attempt to use steam to draw water out of the mines.8 The first device invented for this purpose was Thomas Savery’s vacuum pump (1698).
 Its operation involved filling a vessel with steam, condensing the steam with cold water to reduce the pressure within the vessel, and then opening a pipe leading to the water that was to be lifted.
 The pressure of the atmosphere (acting against the open surface of the water) drove a volume of water up the pipe and into the vessel.
 A blast of steam then expelled the water from the vessel and refilled the vessel with steam, so that the process could be repeated.
 A few of these pumps were set up in large houses to move domestic water supplies, but the pump was never successfully used in a mine.
 The very limited sales of the vacuum pump could not have compensated Savery for his development costs, but he was able to patent his “fire engine”.
 That patent would turn out to have some value.

 Denis Papin was even less successful as an entrepreneur than Savery.
 He produced a very rudimentary atmospheric engine in 1695, and constructed an engine based on Savery’s pump in 1705.
 Neither of these engines was close to being commercially viable.
-There were at least two other significant attempts to build workable engines — both failed.9
+At least two other people made significant attempts to build workable engines — they also failed.9

 The first successful atmospheric engine was built by Thomas Newcomen.10 Newcomen began experimenting with engines in 1700, tested one in an operating mine in 1710, and installed his first commercial engine in 1712.
 Despite very great differences in their operation, Newcomen’s engine was deemed to be a “fire engine” and therefore an infringement upon Savery’s patent.
 Newcomen was forced to deal with the patent holders, and in the end, Newcomen’s twelve years of research and development produced little in the way of profits.